ihavecoke/nuxt-seo-meta/README.md

 }
 ```

-That all, you can inspect you page in chrome developer tools, here i just show demo screenshot
+That all, you can inspect you page in Chrome developer tools, here just show demo screenshot

 ![DemoImage](http://public.mixbo.cn/nuxtjs-seo-meta.png?t)